Bankruptcy Exemptions & Consumer Proposals in Saskatchewan

 If you do file, you can take comfort in the knowledge that some items will be protected from seizure during the bankruptcy process.

-Harris & Partners is a specialist Licensed Insolvency Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.
+Harris & Partners is a specialist Bankruptcy Trustee with offices based across Canada, providing debt relief solutions to individuals and businesses struggling to manage their debt.

 Contact us today for a free consultation with one of our licensed insolvency trustees and we’ll find a debt relief solution that will get your finances back on track.